dmitov/formik/docs/api/withFormik.md

 If this option is specified, then Formik will transfer its results into updatable form state and make these values available to the new component as `props.errors` initially.
 Useful for instantiating arbitrary error state into your form.
 As a reminder, `props.errors` will be overwritten as soon as validation runs.
 Formik will also reset `props.errors` to this initial value (and this function will be re-run) if the form is reset.

+### `mapPropsToWarnings?: (props: Props) => FormikErrors<Values>`

+If this option is specified, then Formik will transfer its results into updatable form state and make these values available to the new component as `props.warnings` initially.
+Useful for instantiating arbitrary warning state into your form.
+As a reminder, `props.warnings` will be overwritten as soon as validation runs.
+Formik will also reset `props.warnings` to this initial value (and this function will be re-run) if the form is reset.

 ### `mapPropsToStatus?: (props: Props) => any`